You Only Move Twice: Cultural references

 The final scene at Globex contains several references to action and James Bond films.
 The episode's title and many references are from the Bond film You Only Live Twice, as well as an allusion to A View to a Kill.
 Homer tackles and inadvertently helps get a character modeled after Sean Connery's Bond killed, following a parody of the laser scene from Goldfinger.
 Miss Goodthighs from the 1967 James Bond parody Casino Royale makes an appearance in the episode.
 She can be seen attacking a character modeled after U.S. Army General Norman Schwarzkopf.

 "Scorpio", the song played over the end credits, is a parody of various Bond themes.
 Ken Keeler originally wrote it to be three seconds longer and sound more like the Goldfinger theme, but the final version was shorter and the lyrics were sped up.
 The writers wanted the song to be sung by Shirley Bassey, who sang several Bond themes, but they could not get her to record the part.
 It appears on Go Simpsonic with The Simpsons.

 Homer's disappointment at being given the Denver Broncos in lieu of the Dallas Cowboys was a reference to the Cowboys' success at the time.
 When the episode was aired, the Cowboys had won a then-record five Super Bowls and were the defending Super Bowl champions while the Broncos had yet to win a league title; moreover, the American Football Conference of which the Broncos were part had not won the Super Bowl since the 1983 season.
 Ironically, in real life the Broncos have been the far more successful team since the episode was aired, appearing in four Super Bowls and winning three.
-In contrast, the Cowboys have not appeared in the Super Bowl since 1996.
+In contrast, the Cowboys have not appeared in the Super Bowl or the NFC Championship Game since 1996.
 Since Homer Simpson took "ownership" of the Broncos in this episode, as of October 2025, the team has not lost to the Dallas Cowboys.
 In the eight games that the two teams have played since this episode aired, the Broncos are 8-0, outscoring the Cowboys by a combined score of 276-183.